 Hotels versus Airbnb

-In some parts of the world, Airbnb is easy and the properties are cheaper than you would find apartments on hotel booking sites.
+- In some parts of the world, Airbnb is easy and the properties are cheaper than you would find apartments on hotel booking sites.
+In Italy, cities are bringing in laws to restrict Airbnb.
+In Florence and Siena, you will be hard-pressed to find an Airbnb now.

-In general, hotel booking sites work out better for most parts of Italy.
-Where the same accommodation exists on both, I’ve been surprised to find the Airbnb price 3-10% higher.
+- In general, hotel booking sites work out better for most parts of Italy.
+Where the same accommodation exists on both, I’ve been surprised to find the Airbnb price is 3-10% higher.

 Italian Hosts